jupyterhub/jupyterhub/docs/source/getting-started/institutional-faq.md

 This is highly configurable by the administrator.
 If you wish for your users to have simple data analytics environments for prototyping and light data exploring, you can restrict their memory and CPU based on the resources that you have available.
-If you'd like your JupyterHub to serve as a gateway to high-performance compute or data resources, you may increase the resources available on user machines, or connect them with computing infrastructures elsewhere.
+If you'd like your JupyterHub to serve as a gateway to high-performance computing or data resources, you may increase the resources available on user machines, or connect them with computing infrastructures elsewhere.

 ### Can I customize the look and feel of a JupyterHub?